nostr-resources/nostr-resources.github.io/index.md

 Check out [awesome-nostr](https://github.com/aljazceru/awesome-nostr) for links to other clients, libraries, relay implementations, and related projects to work on.

 [HelloNostrDocs](https://hellonostr.dev/en/) is a simple guide for getting started wtih nostr development.
+[Nostrbook](https://nostrbook.dev/) is a comprehensive resource for both humans and AI.

 There is also [NostrDesign](https://nostrdesign.org/), a great resource for developers and UIX design for nostr.